WestCoastInformatics/Snomed-In-5-Minutes/curl-examples/snomed-in-5-min-curl.md

 Asthma (disorder)
 `

 "Asthma (disorder)" is the default term for this concept, contained in the defaultTerm property.
+The default term may be either the FSN or the preferred synonym, this a is a preference configuration for each language loaded in the server.

 ### Count the Inferred children of the concept